BadIdeaFactory/biffud.com/src/pages/people/bios/chris-zubak-skees.md

 lname: Zubak-Skees
 role:
   - overlord: true
-  - member: true
+  - member: false
   - accomplice: false
-avatar: chris-zubak-zkees.jpg
+avatar: chris-zubak-skees.jpg
-twitter: baron
+twitter: zubakskees
-github: baron
+github: chriszs
-quote: Quick someone give me a good quote
+quote: "Every day above ground is a great day.
+Remember that." - Pitbull
-score: 1
+score: 100
 ---

 Chris is a computational journalist who works at the intersection of media, design and technology.